qrzn23/min/wip/confessions/content.md

 But I supposed, from the conversation of some genuinely intelligent Englishmen in high official positions who were travelling with me across the Atlantic, that England had recovered sang froid and settled down to reconstruction and the enjoyment of the fruits of victory.
 I wrongly judged that authority would administer a stern rebuke to any maniacs who aimed at the perpetuation of bad feeling.
 Indeed, I saw little in London to remind me that there had ever been a war.

 Was there one man who thought that it might still pay to work upon the baser passions of the mob?
-It seemed so: it was Christmas; there was a man who made a two-page splash about abolishing the wicked German Santa Claus![2]
+It seemed so: it was Christmas; there was a man who made a two-page splash about abolishing the wicked German Santa Claus! ^[John Bull, Christmas number, 1919.]
 No!
 I was again in error.
 I must have misinterpreted the motives.
 The man was that great soul, the Patriot Bottomley!

 Such a man would doubtless be as difficult to understand as others had found me.
 He must have had some noble reason for his apparently vile and baseless attacks on bishops, judges and ministers of the crown, to say nothing of firms like Waring and Gillow.
 I could not concur in the prevalent opinion that he was as much a blackmailer as De Wend Fenton.
 I could appreciate the eloquence and knowledge of law which, to the amused amazement of London, had thrice saved him from penal servitude at the hands of a British jury.
-I could not foresee that I should live to be horrified by the insults of that Shallow, Sir Charles Biron, “I cannot believe Mr Bottomley on his oath.”[3]
+I could not foresee that I should live to be horrified by the insults of that Shallow, Sir Charles Biron, “I cannot believe Mr Bottomley on his oath.”^[I wrote this in January 1922, when Mr Bottomley was prosecuting Mr Bigland for criminal libel, and the magistrate made this remark.]

 I did not think that anybody took his John Bull more seriously than we used to do the “Ally Sloper's Half-Holiday” which it has — not too advantageously — replaced in the affections of the people.
 I must confess that I was rather disgusted when my own solicitors sent me half a page of ravings about myself and asked the explanation of my crimes.
 They must have known that there was hardly one statement which was true in fact.
 The article was full of careless blunders about matters within their knowledge.